schlich/loomio_help/content/blog_links/case_studies/index.md

 ---
 title: Case studies & User Stories
+menu:
+  main:
+    name: Studies & Stories
+    parent: from_our_blog
 ---

 Stories from people using Loomio for everything from company governance, citizen engagement, event management, to grassroots political organising.